Open House Party: History

 In 1955, the original Open House Party was created as the afternoon show on radio station WORC in Worcester, Massachusetts.
 Garabedian would often co-host the show and went on to become one of the key people to bring up ratings and create major success for the station.
-After the sale of Garabedian's television station V-66 in 1986, he realized that being on the radio was his true passion.
+After the sale of Garabedian's television station V66 in 1986, he realized that being on the radio was his true passion.
 In March 1987, Garabedian went to a party in Boston where he bumped into the legendary Program Director of Kiss 108/WXKS-FM, Sunny Joe White, who asked Garabedian if he would do a weekend shift on the station.
 At dinner the following week, Garabedian proposed the idea for a big live, interactive, national party show.
 White loved it, and agreed to put it on Kiss 108.
 After looking into various office buildings, Garabedian decided to do the show from his basement.
 He and his friends strapped a 50-foot pole to his chimney to hold up a little microwave antenna aimed at the Prudential Tower, 24 mi to the east, in downtown Boston.

 On September 5, 1987, at 7 p.m., Open House Party hit the air for the very first time on Kiss 108.
 Within six months, it became the most-listened-to radio program in Boston on Saturday night, as well as the most listened to radio program every week in the Boston radio market with a 14.8 share.

 By May 1988, stations across the country heard about Open House Party's success and were signing on.
 The 50-foot pole was taken down and replaced by a satellite dish.
 By 1990, over 100 stations were carrying Open House Party in the United States and another 40 in Canada.
 During a brief demise of the Top 40 format in 1992 and the rise of country and hip-hop in the mainstream, many stations were changing formats, which resulted in OHP losing over half of their affiliates and causing Garabedian's syndication network Superadio to nearly go bankrupt.
 For about 5 years, the Sunday night show became Street Jams, which was hosted by Paco Lopez and playing rhythmic music, until Garabedian decided to put Open House Party back on Sundays, hosted by himself.